frenciaj/repl_game/README.md

 # repl_game

-Repl Game created at the end of week 1 as the first project.
+Jons repl game

-Its a choose your own adventure type of story, but it was created in English and Spanish.
+Its a choose your own adventure game with the possibility to play in both English and Spanish.